dmsherazi/Battery-Management-System/firmware/README.md

 6. Time - fix date setting.
 7. Comms - additional commands for more configuration options.
 8. Comms - by default do not send messages until instructed.
-9. Charger - options to avoid switching to reduce EMI (this may result in battery undercharge).